• Home

 So, maybe in years past, your street has put together a potluck, enjoyed each other’s company and had a decent time.
 Kids were rolling back and forth in their Big Wheels, throwing marshmallows and generally getting heady drunk on staying out late.

 But this year, maybe you want to step up your game.
 You want to have a band.
 You want to have hacky-sack tournament.
-You want to install a frisbee golf course on your street.
+You want to install a frisbee golf course or outdoor putting green kits on your street.
 You want to host a homegrown vegetable market.

 Well, do not let lack of funding stand in your way.
 The city is offering grants of up to $5,000 (!) to support Seattle Night Out activities: